microsoft/botframework-cli/packages/cli/README.md

   --config=config          Path to config file of mapping rules

+  --exclude=exclude        Excludes folders under the input directory, separated by ",".
+If not specified, all luis and
+                           qna files will be included in the cross-train

   --[no-]inner-dialog      Only do inner dialog cross train

   --intentName=intentName  [default: _Interruption] Interruption intent name